douglasgreen/duolingo/latin.md

 - the farmer - agricola
 - the father - pater (m.)
 - the field - ager (m.)
+- the fish - piscis (m.)
+- the fish sauce - garum
+- the floor - pavimentum
 - the food - cibus
 - the forum - forum
 - the game - ludus